About Malawi Adoption

 In addition to the USCIS eligibility requirements for prospective adoptive parent(s), Malawi has the following requirements.
 If you feel you are not eligible to adopt from Malawi, or you are unsure, we may be able to work with you.
 Please contact us for a free case-by-case consultation.

-The time frame to complete international adoption from Malawi is usually about 24 months post dossier.
+The time frame to complete international adoption from Malawi is estimated to be about 12-18 months after dossier is registered.
 The total adoption process time can vary depending on the time families take to complete their dossier paperwork, their preferences for age and gender, and country processes.
 This timeframe is subject to change; please consult CAN for the most current processing times for your adoption from Malawi.

 1. Application and Approval